cherrera1208/reading-notes/code-201n94/class-03.md

   2. Bullet styles are changed in the css stylesheet with `list-style-type`.

-  3. Use and ordered list to describe groups according to a specific numeric heirarchy or system, such as instructions of a recipe or sections of a document.
+  3. Use and ordered list to describe groups according to a specific numeric hierarchy or system, such as instructions of a recipe or sections of a document.
 Unordered list do not rely on numeric values and are simply a collection.

   4. To change the numbers on an ordered list use `start` to begin the list at a designated number, or `reversed` to count backwards.